Make-School-Courses/Git-Team-Workflow/README.md

 ### New Feature: Add new characters

 Sometimes your team will need to create a new feature.
-On larger teams it's safer to keep this out of the development branch until the new feature is fully functioning.
+On larger teams, it's safer to keep this out of the development branch until the new feature is fully functioning.

 The producers have suggested that adding a zookeeper to the story